ome/omero-documentation/omero/sysadmins/unix/server-debian10-ice36.rst

 For convenience in this walkthrough we will use the **omero-server system user** and the main OMERO configuration options have been defined as environment variables.
-When following this walkthrough you can either use your own values, or alternatively source :download:`settings.env <walkthrough/settings.env>`:
+When following this walkthrough you can either use your own values, or alternatively create :file:`settings.env` for example under ``/tmp`` e.g. ``/tmp/settings.env`` containing the variables below and source it when required:

 .. literalinclude:: walkthrough/settings.env
    :start-after: Substitute